GatorCogitate/cogitate_tool/README.md

 * Required: True
 * Flag: `-l` or `--link`

 The link is the URL of the targeted repository in GitHub.
-This can be find at GitHub website.
+This can be found at the GitHub website.

 ##### Repo